Going Hollywood: Soundtrack

 Crosby recorded some of the songs for Brunswick Records and "Temptation", "We'll Make Hay While the Sun Shines" and "Beautiful Girl" reached the charts of the day peaking at Nos.
 3, 8 and 11 respectively.

+Production

+Donald Ogden Stewart wrote the film for Marion Davies, who he called "an awfully good comedienne".
+He felt she and Bing Crosby "did a very good job together.
+She had a real hoydenish, don’t-give-a-damn feeling about her, and it came across on the screen.
+She was a good mimic, and she loved to make fun of people; but mainly she loved to have fun."

 Release

 Going Hollywood was released on home video in May 1993.
 Warner released it on DVD in July 2013.

 Reception

 The New York Times welcomed the film.

-"Blended properly with the holiday humors, Going Hollywood has enough basic liveliness to produce a sprightly and jocular mood at the Capitol.
+Blended properly with the holiday humors, Going Hollywood has enough basic liveliness to produce a sprightly and jocular mood at the Capitol.
 The overwhelming magnitude of the latter-day musical picture is gratefully absent from this one.
 It is warm, modest and good-humored.
 Bing Crosby has a manner and a voice, both pleasant, and the songs that Nacio Brown and Arthur Freed provide have a tinkle and a lilt.
 From the competent routine sentiments of “Our Big Love Scene” and the pleasing little pastoral lyric “We’ll Make Love When It Rains” they range down to that brooding song which Mr. Crosby, loaded with whisky and sorrow, sings across a Mexican bar while the glamorous Miss Davies is far away.